Permanent insurance, however, is different.

-Insurance companies also offer permanent insurance, policies that cover you for life and provide a tax-deferred savings opportunity, provided you continue to pay the premiums.
-Three prominent variations of permanent insurance are whole life, universal life and variable life.
+Those policies cover you for life and provide a tax-deferred savings opportunity, provided you continue to pay the premiums.
+Three prominent variations of permanent insurance are:

-With permanent insurance there's an investment component to build cash value in addition to the death benefit.
-A policy's face amount is the money that will be paid at death or at policy maturity -- most permanent polices mature around age 100.
-Cash value is the amount available if you die or surrender a policy before its maturity, according to the Life and Health Insurance Foundation for Education, or LIFE.
+With permanent insurance, there's an investment component to build cash value in addition to the death benefit.
+A policy's face amount is the money that will be paid at death or at policy maturity -- most permanent policies mature around age 100.
+Cash value is the amount available if you die or surrender a policy before its maturity, according to Life Happens, formerly the Life and Health Foundation for Education.

 Term vs. permanent insurance

 - Coverage over set period

 - Coverage for life

 - Tax-deferred savings benefit if premiums are paid